michaelsyao/AI-for-Trading/README.md

     >Evaluate a breakout signal with statistical tests.
 Identify effect of outliers on a trading signal.

 3. [Smart Beta and Portfolio Optimization](Final_project_3_starter.ipynb)
+>create two portfolios utilizing smart beta methodology and optimization.
+You will evaluate the performance of the portfolios by calculating tracking errors.
+You will also calculate the turnover of your portfolio and find the best timing to rebalance.
+You will come up with the portfolio weights by analyzing fundamental data, and by quadratic programming.

 4. [Multi-Factor Model](Final_project_4_starter_v3.ipynb)
 5. [NLP on Financial Statements](S2_project_5_starter.ipynb)
 6. [Analyzing Stock Sentiment from Twits](FINAL_project_6_SentimentAnalysis.ipynb)